numenta/NAB/nab/detectors/numenta/README.md

 ## Installation

+### Docker

+Both these detectors are also provided within a docker image, available with `docker pull numenta/nab:py2.7`.

+### Assumptions

 We assume you have a working version of Python 3 installed as your default Python.
 If your default system Python is still Python 2 you can skip the virtual environment creation below.